filename-apk/.apkASN2/readme.md

 ```bash
 flask create-employer <username> <password>
 ```

-Create an employer user account
+- Create an employer user account

 ```bash
 flask create-student <username> <password>
 ```

-Create a student user account
+- Create a student user account

 ```bash
 flask create-staff <username> <password>
 ```

-Create a staff user account
+- Create a staff user account

 # Employer Commands

 ```bash
 $ flask create-position
 ```
-Enables and a selected employer to open an intern position
+- Enables and a selected employer to open an intern position

 ```bash
 $ flask review-applicants
 ```
-Enables a selected employer to see the shortlisted individuals and their decision status for all their opened positions
+- Enables a selected employer to see the shortlisted individuals and their decision status for all their opened positions

 ```bash
 $ flask make-decision
 ```
-Enables a selected employer to make a decision to approve a shortlisted student for the intern position or reject them
+- Enables a selected employer to make a decision to approve a shortlisted student for an intern position or reject them

 # Staff Commands

 ```bash
 $ flask shortlist-student
 ```
-Enables a selected staff memeber to shortlist a chosen student for an open intern position
+- Enables a selected staff memeber to shortlist a chosen student for an open intern position

 # Student Commands

 ```bash
 $ flask shortlisted-positions
 ```
-Enables a selected student to view all the positions they have been shortlisted for as well as the decision made regarding their application (Pending, Approved, Rejected)
+- Enables a selected student to view all the positions they have been shortlisted for as well as the decision made regarding their application (Pending, Approved, Rejected)

 # Database Initialization Commands

 ```bash
 $ flask init
 ```

-Initialize database without data
+- Initialize database without data

 ```bash
 $ flask init-default
 ```

-Initialize database with a default dataset.
-This sets up:
+- Initialize database with a default dataset.
+This creates:

         Employers: Bill Gates, Jeff Bezos, Vince McMahon

         Students: Alice, Bob, Charlie

         Staff: Prof. Johnson, Dr. Lee, Keith

-Three Intern Positions
+        Intern Positions: 3 predefined internship

 As user commands require a simple 'login' to validate the existance of seperately defined users, please take note of the username and password attributes of any default accounts utilized.
 For newly created accounts, be sure to remember those login details as it is very much needed to use the application